a7madmostafa/ML-Notes-Projects/ML 01/README.md

 # Introduction to Machine Learning

-This document summarizes key concepts from an introductory course on Machine Learning (ML).
+This lesson provides a brief introduction to Machine Learning.

+---

 ## Table of Contents
 1. [What is Artificial Intelligence?](#what-is-artificial-intelligence)